-Create Beautiful Custom Screen Savers from a Flickr Image Feed
+Create Custom Screen Savers from a Flickr Image Feed on Mac

 - Find a Flickr photo stream you want to use and scroll to the bottom of the Flickr page, looking for the “Subscribe to” RSS link